 How to calculate the battery runtime?

 It would be wonderful never to have to charge a smartphone again.
 You're probably painfully aware that no battery lasts forever, though.
 This battery life calculator finds out the approximate runtime of your battery based on the following formula:

-Capacity– Capacity of your battery, measured in ampere-hours.
-You can usually find this value printed on your battery (or use our battery capacity calculator);
+Capacity– Capacity of your battery, measured in ampere-hours – you can usually find this value printed on your battery (or use our battery capacity calculator);

 Consumption– Average current draw of your electronic device, expressed in amperes.
 (If you want to learn more about the electric current, make sure to check out the Ohm's law calculator!); and

 Discharge safety– Percentage of your battery capacity that is never used.
 For example, if you use a LiPo battery to fly a drone, you should never discharge it below 20% – otherwise, it can be damaged.
 Our battery life calculator assumes a default discharge safety of 20%, but feel free to change it as you wish.

 How long will a battery last: sleep mode